sudharaathith/LitScope/Scraper/README.md

     "tocken":"jfskjshkfhjkadsfgfhkhlkdsdf"
 }

-to get all title the route would be
+//to get all title the route would be
 ["results", "pages", "//<<for>>//", "title"]

-"//<<for>>//" is use to initilize a for each loop.
+"//<<for>>//" //is use to initilize a for each loop.

-the title after for loop will apply to all the pages.
+//the title after for loop will apply to all the pages.
 ```

 </td>